 Qualtrics is another powerful enough platform to provide an omnichannel view of the customer experience across any digital interaction.

-Including content analysis in your competitive market research is a must, not a suggestion.
+Including content analysis in your competitive intelligence process is a must, not a suggestion.

-Content marketing attracts and retains customers by consistently publishing valuable content.
+Content marketing experts attract and retain customers by consistently publishing valuable content.

-From well-researched blog posts to social media, content has the power to change the relationship between the company and consumer.
+From well-researched blog posts to social media, the content has the power to change the relationship between the company and consumers.